PrisonTeam/Prison/docs/knownissues_v3.3.x.md

 * Add support for BOSS BAR when holding pick axe.
 Maybe setup placeholders in the config.yml?
 - Example would be showing the bar and percent to next rank.

 * Add mine notifications by Rank
+ - I forget what this is....

 * Prestiges: Rewrite and enhance so as to make it "automatic" without the need to create ranks
 * Externalize the mines module on multi-lang